kevinfiol/kevinfiol.github.io/content/demos.md

 [colm](https://addons.mozilla.org/en-US/firefox/addon/colm/) - a Firefox browser extension to create a custom newtab page using Markdown.

-[last.fm userscript](https://gitlab.com/kevinfiol/lastfm-artists-userscript) - a userscript for Last.fm to add a 'Compare Artists' functionality to user profiles.
+[last.fm userscript](https://gitlab.com/kevinfiol/lastfm-artists-userscript) - a userscript for Last.fm to add a 'Compare Artists' functionality.

 [parasite](https://keb.itch.io/parasite) - a game and interactive poem created for a Literary Studies course.